efratAma/AI-Learning-Platform/README.md

 ### 1. Environment Variables

-Create a file named `.env` inside the `backend` directory with the following content:
+Create a file named `.env` inside the root directory with the following content:

 ```env
 PORT=5000